TheGregorianChurch/TheGregorianChurch/God.md

 The Most High God the Creator of the Infiniverse is the being who created everything who is in charge of everything everywhere.
+He incarnates on planets once they are developed fully and perfectly.
+He will live on Earth in about 100,000 years.
+He lives on trillions (or more) planets at once.